-Business Measure Weighting Reason the Performance Measure Was Adopted Safety 25% The Company is committed to reinforcing a strong safety culture and improving safety leadership.
-Total Recordable Injury Frequency Rate (TRIFR (1)) (50%) The combined measures maintain a focus on safety performance as measured by TRIFR and drive critical actions to prevent future potential fatalities and/or serious injuries.
-Major Hazard Audit and Significant Potential Incident (SPI) (2) Action Close Out on Time (50%) Earnings 25% The earnings target is a direct financial measurement of the Company's performance, providing a Adjusted Net Profit/(Loss) After Tax and Before Significant Items strong alignment to the interests of shareholders.
+Business Measure Weighting Reason the Performance Measure Was Adopted Safety 25% The Company is committed to reinforcing a strong safety culture and improving Total Recordable Injury Frequency Rate (TRIFR (1)) (50%) safety leadership.
+The combined measures maintain a focus on safe performance as measured by TRIFR and drive critical actions to prevent futu potential fatalities and/or serious injuries.
+Major Hazard Audit and Significant Potential Incident (SPI) (2) Action Close Out on Time (50%) Earnings 25% The earnings target is a direct financial measurement of the Company's Adjusted Net Profit/(Loss) After Tax and Before Significant Items performance, providing a strong alignment to the interests of shareholders.
 The results are based on the statutory profit of the Group adjusted for the effect of commodity prices, foreign exchange rates and other significant items determined by the Board which are considered to be outside the control of management.
-It provides a strong reflection of production delivery, operational efficiency and cost management.
-Costs 25% This measure is a highly relevant short and long term measure which is consistent with the Company's AISC per ounce (3) strategy of focussing on sustainable cash generation and profitability.
-It is the primary unit cost measure in the gold industry, and is visible and readily understood.
-It is based on publicly disclosed and reconciled results and is therefore a reliable measure for use by the Company, adjusted for the effect of commodity prices and foreign exchange rates.
-Free Cash Flow 25% FCF was adopted as the fourth business measure for the 2016 financial year as a highly relevant FCF short and long term measure.
+I provides a strong reflection of production delivery, operational efficiency and cosmanagement.
+Costs 25% This measure is a highly relevant short and long term measure which is consistent AISC per ounce (3) with the Company's strategy of focussing on sustainable cash generation profitability.
+It is the primary unit cost measure in the gold industry, and is vi and readily understood.
+It is based on publicly disclosed and reconciled re and is therefore a reliable measure for use by the Company, adjusted for effect of commodity prices and foreign exchange rates.
+Free Cash Flow 25% FCF was adopted as the fourth business measure for the 2016 financial year as FCF a highly relevant short and long term measure.
 It reflects cost and capital management and production efficiencies.
 FCF is necessary to fund growth opportunities, repay debt and ultimately pay dividends to shareholders.
 It is based on publicly disclosed and reconciled results and is adjusted for the same uncontrollable items as earnings.